sy-harabi/sy-harabi.github.io/_posts/2026-01-10-An-Emergent-Mission-Architecture-For-Screeps.md

 * **Execution** happens inside child missions (moving creeps, fighting, pathing).
 * **Evaluation** happens in parent missions (judging whether the approach is working).

-Because parent missions only *read* child memory—and never mutate it—this loop remains stable, predictable, and easy to debug even as the hierarchy grows deeper.
+Because a mission only *reads* another mission's memory—and never mutates it—this loop remains stable, predictable, and easy to debug even as the hierarchy grows deeper.